fjvallarino/monomer/docs/tutorials/06-composite.md

 ### Key, Path and WidgetId

 The are three ways of identifying a widget.
 One, as we've seen, is the `nodeKey`.
-This is a user defined identifier and it exists because its just easier to use.
+This is a user defined identifier and it exists because it's just easier to use.
 Besides key, there are two identifiers which are mostly internal, unless you are writing custom widgets or making WidgetRequests: